flexera-public/policy_engine_training/15_cwf/README.md

 So far, we've only used `escalation` blocks to send emails, but they can do more than just that.
 Sometimes a user doesn't simply want a report of problems that they need to fix; they want to be able to quickly and easily action on them. `escalation` blocks, combined with Flexera's [Cloud Workflow Language](https://docs.flexera.com/flexera/EN/Automation/CWL.htm), can be used to allow the user to take direct action from the Flexera One user interface or even automatically upon policy execution to do things like resize or delete cloud resources.

 The Cloud Workflow Language was originally developed for Flexera's Cloud Management Platform product but was extended to enable policy templates to take actions on cloud resources.
-This lesson will not be a deep dive into the Cloud Workflow Language itself so much as a demonstration of how it is used in policy templates.
+This lesson will not be a deep dive into the Cloud Workflow Language itself so much as a demonstration of how it is used in policy templates and an overview of some of its basic syntax.
 Because actions are potentially destructive, we won't build and run a policy template in this lesson, but instead we'll use an example from the [Policy Catalog](https://github.com/flexera-public/policy_templates) to explain how it works.

 ## Parameter Block